DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?

-\textbf{Entity relationship detection.} For entity relationships, we input the source image, caption, and all detected characters of each sample into the MLLM.
-The model then performs relationship parsing to extract all discernible spatial and interactive relationships between entities (see Figure \ref{fig:dataset_construct} \ding{176}).
+\textbf{Entity relationship detection.} For entity relationships, we input the source image, the original caption, and all detected characters of each sample into the MLLM.
+The model then performs relationship parsing to extract all discernible spatial and interactive relationships between all characters (see Figure \ref{fig:dataset_construct} \ding{176}).